Rockford Workers' Compensation Lawyers

 400 W. State Street

 Rockford, IL 61101

-If there is an extended battle over how compensation should be distributed to family members after a judgment or settlement, the presiding judge will make the final decision regarding how the benefits will be distributed after a special hearing.
+Should there be an extended battle over how compensation should be distributed to family members after a judgment or settlement, the presiding judge will decide how to distribute the benefits after a special hearing.

-Our Rockford wrongful death lawyers can help you negotiate before this becomes a necessity and to protect your interests if it needs to go this far.
+Our Rockford wrongful death lawyers can help you negotiate before this becomes necessary and protect your interests if it needs to go this far.